- How do we form memories?

 In addition to the series of highly interactive lectures, students present fun, fascinating journal articles to their classmates.
 Students also visit research laboratories, dissect brains, and design and conduct neuroscience experiments.

 We seek motivated, mature, and inquisitive students, irrespective of previous scholastic achievement or interest level in science.
 To be eligible for participation, students must be enrolled in a New York City public school, and must be at least 16 years of age at the start of the program — we cannot make exceptions.
-Students must be nominated by a teacher or mentor, and a subset of nominated students will be contacted by the SNP directors to arrange an interview.
+Students must have a reference from a teacher or mentor, and a subset of applicants will be contacted by the SNP directors to arrange an interview.